jzry/deployment-test/backend/PythonPackages/README.md

 Python can be downloaded from the
 [official Python download page](https://www.python.org/downloads/).

-> [!IMPORTANT]
-> As of January 2025, PyTorch [does not support Python 3.13](https://pytorch.org/get-started/locally/#windows-python)
-> on all systems.
-If you install version 3.13, PyTorch may not work correctly!

 To check your Python version, run the following command:

 `python -V`